 By having clear objectives and goals about what you are trying to communicate, you can ensure that each and every post ties into a bigger-picture strategy.
 This makes your feed a more effective tool in your marketing toolbox and results in an actively engaged following who are prepped for what to expect when they encounter your content.

 For example, IKEA UK does this very well with their posts that incorporate style, interior design and product placements all at once.
-The screenshot below is a glimpse of their grid:
+The screenshot below is a glimpse of how IKEA increases their Instagram presence.